Andreavisi1/Andreavisi1/README.md

 ### Hi, I'm **Andrea**, an AI Enthusiast and Master's Student in **Computer Engineering** at Università Politecnica delle Marche 👨‍💻

-I have a strong passion for **Artificial Intelligence**, **Machine Learning**, and **Deep Learning**, with a deep interest in **Mathematics**, **Logic**, and **Cybersecurity**.
+I have a strong passion for **Data Science**, **Machine Learning**, and **Data Analysis**, with a deep background in **Mathematics**, **Logic** and **Cybersecurity**, too.
+By the way, I love extrapolating value from data that doesn’t seem to have any!
 Currently, I am working in the field of **Sport Analysis**, collaborating with top-tier Italian and international sports organizations.
 My approach is to start from theory and then apply the acquired knowledge effectively in practice.

 ---

 ## 🌟 About Me
-- 🎓 **Education**: Master's in Computer Engineering
+- 🎓 **Education**: Master's degree in Computer Engineering
-- 🚀 **Interests**: AI, Machine Learning, Sport Analysis, and Data Science
+- 🚀 **Interests**: AI, Machine Learning, Data Science, Big Data Analysis
-- 🏅 **Current Work**: Building data-driven insights for sports performance (coming soon)
+- 🏅 **Current Work**: Building data-driven deep insights for big companies (coming soon)
 - 📬 **Contact**: [andrea.email@example.com](mailto:andrea.email@example.com)

 ---

 ## 🛠️ My Expertise
 - **Core Interests**:
   - 🤖 Artificial Intelligence & Machine Learning
   - 📊 Deep Learning Applications
+  - 🧮 Mathematical Modeling
-  - 🔐 Cybersecurity and Mathematical Modeling
+  - 🔐 Cybersecurity
+  - 📈 Extrapolating value from data

 - **Programming Skills**:
   ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)